Professor Kim Reynolds

 Roles and Responsibilities

-Supervising research in Children's Literature Studies; teaching modules in children’s literature; liaising with Seven Stories.
+Kim is now part-time and no longer deliver taught courses, though she still supervises some doctoral students.
 Kim is an experienced and committed supervisor.
 To date she has seen 24 doctoral students through to successful completion and has a further 4 students at various stages in their research.
 She has supervised on a wide range of topics, from historic children’s literature through comparative studies (Greece, Cyprus, Taiwan, India and Korea), genre-based research, creative writing and digital children’s literature.

 BA (C.W.
 Post College, Long Island University); BA, MA, PhD, all from Sussex, all in English Literature/nineteenth-century